History of the Cincinnati Reds: 1890–1911: In the National League for good

 The Cincinnati Red Stockings left the American Association in 1890 to play in the National League.
 One of the main reasons had absolutely nothing to do with the team directly—the upstart Player's League, an early, failed attempt to break the reserve clause in baseball.
 The league's impending presence severely weakened both previously existing leagues, and, because the National League decided to expand and the American Association was weakening, the team decided to accept the invitation to become members of the stronger National League.
-It was also at this time that the press first shortened their usual nickname from "Red Stockings" to "Reds."
+It was also at this time that the press first shortened their usual nickname from "Red Stockings" to "Reds".
 The Reds wandered through the 1890s signing local stars & aging veterans.
 During this time, the team never finished above third place (1897) and never closer than 10 1/2 games (1890).

 At the start of the 20th century, the Reds had hitting stars such as Sam Crawford and Cy Seymour.
 Seymour's .377 average in 1905 was the first individual batting crown won by a Red.
 In 1911, Bob Bescher stole 81 bases which is still a team record.
 Like the previous decade, the 1900s were not kind to the Reds, as much of the decade was spent in the league's second division.

-In 1911 the club made its longstanding monicker official, putting "Reds" on its uniforms for the first time; that Reds-inside-elongated-C logo remains in use to this day.
+In 1911 the club made its longstanding monicker official, putting "Reds" on its uniforms for the first time; that Reds-inside-elongated-C "wishbone" logo remains in use to this day.